 On January 1, 2020, we entered into a services agreement with Trasimene Capital, an entity majority-owned by Mr. Foley.
 Messrs.
 Foley and Massey serve as Senior Managing Directors of Trasimene Capital.
 See "Management."
 Pursuant to the services agreement, Trasimene Capital provides us and our subsidiaries with ongoing assistance in connection with evaluating, negotiating, documenting and closing various merger, acquisition, divesture, debt and equity financing and strategic corporate transactions.
 In consideration for such services, we have agreed to pay Trasimene Capital an annual fee of \$120,000, which will be credited against any transaction fee earned by Trasimene Capital under the services agreement.
 We have agreed to pay Trasimene Capital a transaction fee in connection with any transaction in which Trasimene Capital provides services to us or our subsidiaries, such as in connection with a merger, acquisition, divestiture and debt and equity financings.
 In the case of a merger, acquisition or divestiture, the transaction fee will be equal to 1.0% of the transaction value.
 In the case of a debt or equity financing, the transaction fee will be an amount mutually agreed upon between us and Trasimene Capital.
 In addition, we must reimburse Trasimene Capital for reasonable out-of-pocket expenses incurred by Trasimene Capital in performing such services.
 The initial term of the services agreement expires on January 1, 2023.
 The term will automatically renew for additional one-year terms thereafter unless terminated by either party within 90 days before the expiration of the initial term or additional one-year term.
 During the period from January 1, 2020 through March 31, 2020, we incurred costs of approximately \$0.4 million for transaction fees and the reimbursement of expenses to Trasimene Capital.
-We expect to pay a fee of \$1.00.

 In connection with this offering, the Originating Sponsors have agreed to waive certain anti-dilution rights they have pursuant to the Star Parent Partnership Agreement and terminate such provision in the Star Parent Partnership Agreement following this offering.
-In exchange for such waiver and termination, we expect to make a payment of \$ million to the Originating Sponsors with a portion of the proceeds from this offering and the concurrent private placement.
+In exchange for such waiver and termination, we expect to make a payment of \$30.0 million to the Originating Sponsors with a portion of the proceeds from this offering and the concurrent private placement.
 See "Use of Proceeds."

-In connection with this offering and under the 2020 Omnibus Incentive Plan, we intend to grant to each of Mr. Foley and Mr. Chu options to purchase shares of our common stock at an exercise price equal to the initial public offering price (assuming an initial public offering price of per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus)).
+In connection with this offering and under the 2020 Omnibus Incentive Plan, we intend to grant to each of Mr. Foley and Mr. Chu options to purchase 2,080,000 shares of our common stock at an exercise price equal to the initial public offering price.